 The Everyday Preferred Card has a unique earning structure.
-It earns 3x MR points per dollar at US Grocery Stores, 2x points on US Gas Stations, and 1x on everything else.
-The bonus rates only apply for the first $6,000 spent per year.
+It earns 3x Membership Rewards (MR) points per dollar at US Grocery Stores, 2x points on US Gas Stations, and 1x on everything else.
+There is an annual spending limit of $6,000 for the two bonus categories.

 Earning points is fantastic, but points earned are useless if you cannot redeem them for anything of value.
 Amex has multiple options for redemption: